Central Africa’s only pure-play Copper Miner

 Company introduction

-A copper exploration and development company with extensive experience in the sector.
-The Company has three main assets: the Mbamba Kilenda flagship mining Project; the Lunga Project in Zambia; and a 100% interest in the significant Titan Kayeye Project in the DRC.
-All three have significant high-grade resource potential.
+A copper exploration and development company with a significant, highly prospective landholding in the central African copper belts.
+The Company has three main assets: the West Congolian Project in the DRC which includes the Mbamba Kilenda deposit; the Kayeye Project in the DRC; and the Lunga Project in Zambia; All three projects have significant high-grade resource potential.

 Zambia: Lunga Project